netsec-ethz/geopki/README.md

 ```
 database/scripts/input
-├── db-address-exporter.py        # generates SQL INSERT files based the output of the 'location-correlation'
+├── db-address-exporter.py        # generates SQL INSERT files based the output of the 'location-correlation',
+                                  # *requires a lot of RAM*, worked with 64GB
 ├── db-input-analyzer.py          # plots the number of bit strings used for DBs with and without z subtrees
 ├── db-sanity-check-generator.py  # generates sql files for a dummy table to verify the measurements
 └── graph-db-address-exporter.py  # generates CSV files that can be imported into neo4j